Arc'teryx Sabria Pant Review

 The Sabria pants come in size 0-14 in the Regular inseam (31"), as well as 0-8 in short and 4-14 in Tall inseams.
 Arc'teryx doesn't specify what length the short and tall inseams are.

-We purchased these pants in our usual size 6 and it was snug, but not enough to exchange them.
+We bought these pants in our usual size 6.
+They're snug, but not enough to exchange them.
 The waistband was tightest when initially trying the pants on but quickly stretched with wear.
-Other consumers complained of the pants starting off 2 sizes too small and soon becoming 2 sizes too big.
-While we did notice some stretching, it was not as drastic as the four size difference mentioned.
+Online reviews complain that the pants start two sizes too small and stretching two sizes too big.
+We did notice stretching, but it wasn't that bad.
 The pants have since kept their form, and are still on the snug side due to the trim cut and tapered leg.
-If you want these on the loose side to layer underneath, you may want to go up a size, but slipping them over a base is easier then you'd expect.
-Also, note that this pant has a discreet drawstring loop in the waistband for cinching.
+If you want a looser fit to layer underneath, you may want to go up a size.
+Also, note that this pant has a discreet drawstring loop in the waistband.

 Comfort and Mobility

 The material blend of these pants is 87% nylon and 13% elastane.
-The Sabrias provide a good amount of stretch and comfort for semi-technical pants.
-They are comfortable enough to sleep in, strong but discreet enough to climb in, and low key enough to wear on the streets.
+The Sabria provides the right amount of stretch and comfort for semi-technical pants.
+They are comfortable enough to sleep in, sturdy but discreet enough to climb in, and low-key enough to wear on the streets.
 These pants are built tough and create some noise with movement, making them less desirable for the yoga mat or a plane ride.

-They're cut trimly, with tapered legs, which might be alarming when it comes to outdoor pants where you want to scramble, climb, and high step with ease.
-These pants allowed for just that.
-Their articulated cut knees, gusseted crotch, and four-way stretch textile provide max mobility for all kinds of activities.
+They're cut trimly, with tapered legs, but still allow you to scramble, climb, and high step with ease.
+Their articulated knees, gusseted crotch, and four-way stretch provide max mobility.

 Lightweight, four-way stretch material and an air-permeable design keep everything inside these pants cool.
 Due to the tapered leg cut of these pants, rolling them up from the ankle more then a couple of inches is virtually impossible.
-If you hike in these pants in hot temperatures, the light material, and trim cut will help keep you cool and vent your perspiration.
-The pockets are also mesh-lined so you can unzip them for further heat ventilation.
+If you hike in these pants in hot temperatures, the light material, and trim cut will help keep you vent perspiration.
+The pockets are also mesh-lined, so you can unzip them for further heat ventilation.

-Arc'teryx calls this material "water-resistant."
-On the whole, the Sabria tops the charts in this review for weather resistance.
-These pants feature a DWR finish, that does the trick repelling water, and it takes a lot to soak them through.
-Once soaked all the way through they still only took 20 minutes to dry in the sun.
-The DWR finish and water-resistance of the Sabria is likely quite impressive, though it is slightly lacking when it comes to wind resistance.
+Arc'teryx calls this material water-resistant They feature a DWR finish, that does the trick repelling water, and it takes a lot to soak them through.
+Once wet, they only took 20 minutes to dry in the sun.
+The DWR finish and water-resistance of the Sabria is impressive, though the pants are slightly lacking when it comes to wind resistance.

 The feature set on the Sabria is minimal.
-Theses pants have identical, zipper secured pockets, on the thighs.
-The pockets are small; a tight fit for a large iPhone.
+Theses pants have identical, zipper-secured pockets on the thighs.
+The pockets are small and a tight fit for a large iPhone.
 The internal waist adjuster is discreet to the point of invisible.

-The Arc'teryx Sabrias are versatile hiking pants.
+The Arc'teryx Sabria are versatile hiking pants.
 Their trim cut and smooth, stretchy material make for a flattering fit and functional choice for a wide variety of activities.
-These pants are best suited on their own in the heat or paired with a base layer in moderate weather.
+These pants are best on their own in the heat or paired with a base layer in moderate weather.

 — Kathleen Sheehan